Student Senate Constitution

 - Vice President of Communications,

 - Vice President of Finance

-E. Satellite Campuses shall be represented by one Senator from each school of each
+- Satellite Campuses shall be represented by one Senator from each school on each campus.

 B. Resignation from Office